GabeStah/Airbrake.io/Pitches/Is Your Security Scaling Up Along with Your Operation/text.md

 When you heard that Jennifer had told your secret to others, you may have started to notice a few minor modifications to the content of that secret.
 A name was slightly changed and the details were a bit jumbled, which means that the `integrity` of the original information had been lost.

-In devops, loss of integrity can occur when data is accessible over an insecure network, or is improperly handled (whether said mishandling was intentional or not).
+In DevOps, loss of integrity can occur when data is accessible over an insecure network, or is improperly handled (whether said mishandling was intentional or not).
 As you might imagine, data integrity is particularly crucial when even _slight_ alterations to said data could cause catastrophic results, such as financial services or medical prescriptions.

 ### Availability